UPDATE: International Commercial Arbitration

-International commercial arbitration is a means of resolving disputes arising under international commercial contracts.
-It is used as an alternative to litigation and is controlled primarily by the terms previously agreed upon by the contracting parties, rather than by national legislation or procedural rules.
+International commercial arbitration is a means of resolving disputes arising out of transnational commercial transactions.
+It is an alternative to litigation and is controlled primarily by the terms previously agreed upon by the contracting parties, rather than by national legislation or procedural rules.
 Most contracts contain a dispute resolution clause specifying that any disputes arising under the contract will be handled through arbitration rather than litigation.
 The parties can specify the forum, procedural rules, and governing law at the time of the contract.

 Arbitration can be either “institutional” or “ad hoc”.
 The terms of the contract will dictate the type of arbitration.
 If the parties have agreed to have an arbitral institution administer the dispute, it is an institutional arbitration.
 If the parties have set up their own rules for arbitration, it is an ad hoc arbitration.
 Ad hoc arbitrations are conducted independently by the parties, who are responsible for deciding on the forum, the number of arbitrators, the procedure that will be followed, and all other aspects of administering the arbitration.

 The types of law that are applied in arbitration include international treaties and national laws, both procedural and substantive, as well as the procedural rules of the relevant arbitral institution.
-Previous arbitral awards carry persuasive authority, but are not binding.
+Arbitral awards entered in prior disputes carry persuasive authority but are not binding.
 Scholarly commentary, or “doctrine,” may also be applied.

-- ASIL Electronic Resource Guide to International Commercial Arbitration,
+- American Society of International Law (ASIL) Electronic Resource Guide to International Commercial Arbitration

 - Columbia University Arthur W. Diamond Law Library Guide to International Commercial Arbitration

 - Georgetown University Law Library International Commercial Arbitration Research Guide